Start your own drop shipping business in under an hour

 There are plenty of reasons why drop shipping can be an attractive option for many e-commerce entrepreneurs.
 Drop shipping has low startup costs – it’s easier to start with this model than buying a warehouse, contracting with shipping companies, and hiring a full staff to fulfill orders.
 There’s also less risk involved than starting a traditional business since you aren’t purchasing inventory upfront.
 When you drop ship, you will only pay for the items after you’ve already received the order from your customer.

 The drop shipping business model is also a great stepping stone toward launching a larger e-commerce operation.
 Once your e-commerce website is up and running, you can collect traffic and sales data about the most popular products and get your feet wet in customer service and marketing worlds.
-Later, suppose you want to invest your early profits and expand to a more traditional order & fulfillment model with potentially bigger profit margins.
-In that case, you’ll be more prepared for the task.
+Later, if you want to invest your early profits and transition to a more traditional order and fulfillment model, whether by handling it in-house or outsourcing to a third-party fulfillment company, you can potentially achieve bigger profit margins.

 There are a few different types of drop shipping businesses that you can explore to find the best fit for you.